Skip to main content

 American North Carolina

-“I am using this subject matter because I know it.”
-Claude Howell was born in Wilmington, N.C., and spent his long career capturing the coast.
-He loved the remoteness of scenes he discovered on Ocracoke Island (population 948, 2010 census) before, as he put it, “the tourists found it.”
-Fishermen, sand dunes, and open space inspired hundreds of drawings, which he took back to his studio, safe from mosquitoes, as guides for paintings.
+Artist Claude Howell was a native of Wilmington who spent his career painting landscape scenes of the North Carolina coast.
+He loved the remoteness of Ocracoke Island before, as he put it, “the tourists found it.”
+The island’s fishermen, sand dunes, and open spaces inspired hundreds of Howell’s sketches.
+He made his sketches outdoors and took them back to his studio to use as a reference for his paintings.

 Images